The Works and Days: Critical response

+Accolades

-In addition to the Berlinale prize, the film won Best Independent/Experimental Film of the Year from the Los Angeles Film Critics Association.
-It also won Best Film prizes at the Punto de Vista and Black Canvas film festivals.
-The film made dozens of end of the year Ten Best lists.
+The film won the Encounters Golden Bear for Best Film at the 2020 Berlin International Film Festival.
+It won Best Independent/Experimental Film of the Year from the Los Angeles Film Critics Association.
+It also won Best Film prizes at the Punto de Vista International Documentary Film Festival and Black Canvas film festivals.

+It made dozens of end of the year Ten Best lists.